NorskRegnesentral/shapr/README.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.02027/status.svg)](https://doi.org/10.21105/joss.02027)
 <!-- badges: end -->

-The most common task of machine learning is to train a model which is able to predict an unknown outcome (response variable) based on a set of known input variables/features.
+The most common machine learning task is to train a model which is able to predict an unknown outcome (response variable) based on a set of known input variables/features.
 When using such models for real life applications, it is often crucial to understand why a certain set of features lead to exactly that prediction.
 However, explaining